 The bill might actually not become law

-Following the passing of the bill on Wednesday, Civil Society Organisations (CSOs), Student associations, and gender activists have given the House of Reps a thumbs up for the move, but it’s too early to celebrate because there’s a high chance the bill might not become law.
-Why?– this is not the first time it’s been around the block.
-In fact, it has been around for Eight years.
+Following the bill’s passing on Wednesday, Civil Society Organisations (CSOs), Student associations, and gender activists have given the House of Reps a thumbs up for the move.
+However, it’s too early to celebrate because there’s a high chance the bill might not become law.
+Why?
+This is not the first time it’s been around the block.
+In fact, it has been around for eight years.

-The bill was first introduced in 2016 by former Senator, Ovie-Omo-Agege but was rejected by the House of Reps when it was sent for their agreement.
-In 2019, Omo-Agege reintroduced the bill again but was delayed till June 2023, when it was transmitted to President Tinubu who never signed it into law.
-CSOs and student bodies like the National Association of Nigerian Students (NANs) have called on him to do the needful but it never happened.
+The bill was first introduced in 2016 by former Senator Ovie-Omo-Agege but was rejected by the House of Representatives when it was sent for their agreement.
+In 2019, Omo-Agege reintroduced the bill again but was delayed until June 2023, when it was transmitted to President Tinubu, who never signed it into law.
+CSOs and student bodies like the National Association of Nigerian Students (NANs) have called on him to do the needful, but it never happened.

 The bill has been reintroduced again, this time sponsored by Akin Rotimi of the Ekiti North 1 federal constituency.
 Having passed its third reading on October 30, it will be pushed to the Senate, where it will pass three readings and two more crucial stages—joint committee and Presidential assent.
 But even if it makes it through all the other steps, it might get stuck again at the assent stage.